shonnoronha/E-Commerce-API/README.md

 - [x] list all products with categories
 - [x] list all orders with customer names
 - [x] list all order items
-- [ ] list all products of current customer
+- [x] list all products of current customer
-- [ ] list all products of a given category
+- [x] list all products of a given category
-- [ ] list address during order details
-- [ ] list product name of each order item
+- [x] list product name of each order item
 - [x] list all the ordered products of current customer
 - [x] place order on a product (reduce quantity auto)
 - [x] cancel a order (with order-id)